yashLadha/Notaek/README.md

 # Requirements
 This program requires mongo-db to be preinstalled and running as a background service.
-Also Install the elastic search also for querying purpose and it should be also running If you haven't them try to install it from official documemntation, it will really help.
+Also Install the elastic search also for querying purpose and it should be also running in background as mongoosastic use it for querying operation purposes.

+If you haven't them try to install it from official documemntation, it will really help.
 ```sh
 sudo service mongod start